mpi-forum/mpi-forum.github.io/meetings/2026/10/logistics.md

 ### Meeting Location

-The meeting will take place at TU Wein, Vienna, Austria in conjuction with EuroMPI 2026.
+The meeting will take place at TU Wien, Vienna, Austria in conjuction with EuroMPI 2026.

 Address: TU Wien, Karlsplatz 13, 1040 Vienna, Austria